-- When any work around or to a utility or piece of equipment is to be done, all parties must clear work through the Tarlton Corporation Superintendent who will approve or disapprove all requests and issue a tag/permit.
+- When any work around or on a utility or piece of equipment is to be done, all parties must clear work through the Tarlton Corporation Superintendent who will approve or disapprove all requests and issue a tag/permit.
 Authorized employees shall have knowledge of the type and magnitude of the energy, the hazards of the energy being controlled, and knowledge of the means to control the energy. - 2.
 Parties working in the area will be notified by those conducting the lockout, of the extent of work to be performed, and the effect of such work to the associated parties. - 3.
+Tarlton supervisor must Authorize the LOTO request before process continues.
+A Tarlton Lockout/Tagout Permit must be completed. - 4.
 Disconnect all equipment and/or sources to be sure they are off.
 Use proper established procedures to shutdown systems or turn off equipment.
 Process equipment/systems shall be shut down and prepared for mechanical work by the affected person(s) who has the responsibility for operating that equipment.
 All energy sources must be identified and energy isolation devices installed.

-TADITOD TARLTON CORPORATION Safety Management System TC-LOCK/TAG TARLIUN COR Safety Manager 11/01/2014 SAFETY BUILDS SUCCESS Salety Manager 01/01/2022 Revision No. 2 LUCKUUT / TAGUUT SAFETY PROCEDURES Next Review Date: 01/01/2023 Preparation: Safety Mg r Authority: President Issuing Dept: Safety Section 26 Page 2 of 4
+TARLTON TARLTON CORPORATION Doc No: TC-LOCK/TAG Safety Management System 11/01/2014 SAFETY BUILDS SUCCESS Salety Manager 09/04/2024 LOCKOLIT / TAGO LIT CAEETY DDOCEDLIDES Revision No. 3 LUCKUUT / TAGU LOCKOUT / TAGOUT SAFETY PROCEDURES 01/01/2026 Preparation: Safety Ma gr Authority: President Section 26 Page 2 of 4

-- 4. Release any residual energy such as springs, unsecured machine parts, etc. Lockout energy source using lock and tag.
-The authorized person must physically identify the energy sources associated with and the isolation devices/techniques required to achieve isolation for his/her job. - 5.
-Verify energy source isolation by retesting to make sure equipment or energy source is off. - 6.
-Perform necessary permitted work. - 7.
+- 5. Release any residual energy such as springs, unsecured machine parts, etc. Lockout energy source using lock and tag.
+The authorized person must physically identify the energy sources associated with and the isolation devices/techniques required to achieve isolation for his/her job. - 6.
+Verify energy source isolation by retesting to make sure equipment or energy source is off. - 7.
+Perform necessary permitted work. - 8.
 Before putting back into service, check to be sure all safety devices such as guards are in place and functional.
 Then check to make sure all tools, parts, etc., are removed. - 9.
 Remove tags/locks. - 10.
 Restore power and check to see that everything is functional.